dominikahynkova/01-character-description/02-intentional-aboutness/case-study.md

 ## Visual part

-The shape of our graph represents an analogue clock.
+The shape of our data visualization represents an analogue clock.
 Clock face as a symbol of time.
 We put all our periods into this shape.
 The same activities occur for each period.

 A dot is a unit of measurement.
 For a day and a week, one dot represents a minute.
 For a month it’s three minutes and for a year it pictures fifteen minutes.